szymanskidawid/WebsitePortfolio/README.md

 <img src="https://github.com/szymanskidawid/WebsitePortfolio/assets/17786383/af07ba8e-6407-4547-bee4-461764af2278" alt="project_GIF_3" width="250">

 # Installation and Setup
-Clone down this repository and open it with a code editor such as MS Visual Studio Code.
+1) Clone down this repository and open it with MS Visual Studio Code editor.
+2) Install and use Live Server extension to avoid any debugging issues that may be caused by browser settings.

    There are no external libraries used apart from Font Awesome which is included in the html file.

 # Reflection